dhimmel/blog/content/posts/2025-10-19_perambulator/perambulator.md

 One final thing I learned from Gotthardt is that the corner monuments are more controlling than intermediate monuments:

-> As a side note regarding the location of town lines, the line is a straight line from "corner to corner", you are not locating a true town line if you only look at the line from one reference monument to another reference monument.
+> As a side note regarding the location of town lines, the line is a straight line from "corner to corner"; you are not locating a true town line if you only look at the line from one reference monument to another reference monument.
 These reference monuments were placed for convenience only.

-But the data scientist in now begins wondering how does one programmatically establish whether a point on a polygon is merely intermediate or actually a corner?
+But the data scientist in me now begins wondering how does one programmatically establish whether a point on a polygon is merely intermediate or actually a corner?

-If you're looking to visit another Enfield boundary by foot, the Enfield/Plainfield/Grantham [Corner](https://www.openstreetmap.org/node/13230460968) is a worthy of exploration.
+If you're looking to visit another Enfield boundary by foot, the Enfield/Plainfield/Grantham [Corner](https://www.openstreetmap.org/node/13230460968) is worthy of exploration.
 I was drawn to this boundary, since it also had an approximate USGS location and I like to survey with my own eyes before editing OpenStreetMap.
 Here, I [moved](https://osmcha.org/changesets/173229060) the tripoint 430 horizontal feet (131 meters) to its paramulated coordinates of 43°34′24.63″N 72°10′10.94″W (`43.5735083,-72.1697056`).
 In this transaction, Plainfield grew while Grantham shrunk.